sai-harsh-bharatula/langchain_celebrity/README.md

 # langchain
-My personal projects tat experiment with the Langchain framework
+My personal projects that experiment with the Langchain framework